-EXPLORING EARLY CHILDHOOD 3/DIRECTED STUDY - H2 10 Credits (#67623)
+EXPLORING EARLY CHILDHOOD 3/DIRECTED STUDY - CP 10 Credits (#67623)

 This year-long advanced course is a continuation of Exploring Early Childhood 1 and 2.
-This course gives the high school student a more comprehensive understanding of the day-to-day operations of a preschool, kindergarten, elementary or middle school classroom.
+This course gives high school students a more comprehensive understanding of the day-to-day operations of a preschool, kindergarten, elementary or middle school classroom.
 Throughout the course, students work as teacher assistants with a mentor teacher within the school system.
 With the help of the mentoring teacher, each student will be expected to teach at least six lessons to the young students they are working with.
 Students will also do independent research on early childhood theorists.
 The final assessment of the course is the completion of a portfolio.
-Students who are 18 years old will be asked to fill out a C.O.R.I. form and provide photo identification before they begin working with the young children.
+Students who are 18 years old will be asked to fill out a C.O.R.I. form and provide photo identification before they begin working with young children.
 This course is designed for students pursuing a career working with children.
 This course is considered a practical art.

-Prerequisite: Exploring Early Childhood 2 and Teacher Recommendation.
+Prerequisite: Exploring Early Childhood 2.